aws-samples/amazon-ecs-dotnet-app-graviton/README.md

 ### Setup Environment Variables

-1. Open the AWS Cloud9 new terminal window, following the instruction listed in Module2
+1. Open the AWS Cloud9 new terminal window, following the instruction listed in Module 2

 2. Configure the AWS CLI with your current region as default (you can retrieve the region you chose from instance metadata)